Luna crater

-Luna crater is an impact crater at Luna village in Bhuj taluka of Kutch district of Gujarat, India.
+The Luna crater or Luna structure is an impact crater at Luna village in Bhuj taluka of Kutch district of Gujarat, India.
 The crater is located in a low-lying, soft, flat area and appears unconventional and deceptive when compared to other craters in India, which are usually found on hard, rocky surfaces.

+The structure is the result of the largest iron bolide of the last 10,000 years or even 50,000 years.

 Description

 Rock fragments and glasslike materials found at the site indicate a meteorite impact, the date of which has tentatively been put at around 2000 BCE.
 The crater, located in the Rann of Kutch, is circular, with a diameter of 1.2 km, and its lowest point is only about 2 m above sea level.